OpenDZ/COVID-19/README.md

 inside this directory: `dz_covid_19_data`

 And finally:
 - A cron job is updating the two time series databases.
+ Both the apps are node apps inside covid-19 and covid-19-dz directories of user `tixxdz`

 Inside there is:
 nginx+influxdb+grafana+cron job running an app.

+- Grafana dashboards:
+"Algeria COVID-19 Live" is the production one.
+Other dashboards are for experimenting , use these ones if you are deploying new ones.

+There is no time to beautify or improve the setup: as long as data and people can see it , it is ok.

 ***